romankoval69/podcast-android-app/replit.md

 ## Overview

-This is a modern podcast application built with React, Express, and TypeScript.
+This is a modern podcast application built with React, Express, and TypeScript that has been successfully converted to a native Android app using Capacitor.
 The app follows a full-stack architecture with a React frontend and Express backend, using PostgreSQL for data storage through Drizzle ORM.
-The application provides podcast subscription management, episode playback, queue management, and offline download capabilities.
+The application provides podcast subscription management, episode playback, queue management, and offline download capabilities, now available as both a web app and native Android application.

 ## User Preferences